What Types Of Contamination Can Occur In Food

 Bacteria are single-celled microorganisms that can multiply rapidly under favorable conditions, such as warm temperatures, moisture, and the presence of nutrients.
 Some bacteria are harmless or even beneficial, while others can cause foodborne illnesses.

 • Salmonella: Salmonella is a common cause of food poisoning, often associated with raw or undercooked poultry, eggs, and meat.
-Symptoms include diarrhea, fever, and abdominal cramps Most people skip this — try not to.
-And it works..
+Symptoms include diarrhea, fever, and abdominal cramps Practical, not theoretical..

 Viruses